pddenhar/pddenhar.github.io/_posts/2015-06-09-ubuntu-udev-naming-rules.md

 Rule generation is handled by the file `/lib/udev/rules.d/75-persistent-net-generator.rules` which invokes the shell script `/lib/udev/write_net_rules` to actually create the persistent rules file (this is all on Ubuntu and may be slightly different on other distributions).

-The `write_net_rules script` operates based on the values the environment variables that are set before execution and helpfully includes the variable `INTERFACE_NAME` which allows "external tools" (whatever that means) to choose a name for the interface.
+The `write_net_rules` script operates based on the values the environment variables that are set before execution and helpfully includes the variable `INTERFACE_NAME` which allows "external tools" (whatever that means) to choose a name for the interface.
 This actually means that we won't even need to modify the `75-persistent-net-generator.rules` file at all and can simply create our own file that will execute before it in the udev rule chain to set the `INTERFACE_NAME` variable.
 To do this, I created `/etc/udev/rules.d/71-cell-card-naming.rules` which looks like this:

-{% highlight text %}
+{% highlight bash %}
 ENV{ID_VENDOR_ID}=="216f", ENV{ID_MODEL_ID}=="0047", ENV{INTERFACE_NAME}="cio0"

 ENV{ID_VENDOR_ID}=="10a9", ENV{ID_MODEL_ID}=="6064", ENV{INTERFACE_NAME}="vz0"